jabpe/DIT261/LabB/LabB.md

 ## Part one: parallelising the multiple puzzles

+We ran the benchmarks on two different machines: one with an i7 Dual-Core processor and one with an i7 Quad-Core processor.

-For 100 benchmark runs, running the benchmark takes 77.02 seconds.
+For 100 benchmark runs, running the benchmark takes 77.02 seconds on the Dual-Core and 81.77 seconds on the quad core.
 When we parallelize the solving of the various puzzles, the speedup is fairly small: solving the puzzles in parallel takes 47.50s.
 The reason can be found when looking at how long each puzzle takes to solve:
 ```
 i7 Dual-Core
+===
 {77023483,
  [{wildcat,0.42735},
   {diabolical,53.09819},